I'd be lying if I say I don't get tired of people asking me where I get my protein.

 Is Garden Of Life Protein Powder Paleo Friendly?

 Garden of Life Protein Powder is Paleo friendly.
-The Paleo Diet requires consuming whole, unprocessed foods while avoiding high sugar, trans fats, dairy, and vegetable oils.
+The Paleo Diet requires consuming whole, unprocessed foods while avoiding high sugar, trans fats, vegetable oils, and is dairy-free.
 With most of the protein derived from pea and sprouted brown rice, this protein powder is not going against any of the major tenets of the Paleo Diet and might be a suitable choice, regardless if you’re an athlete or looking to try something new for your weight loss.

-Is Garden Of Life Protein Powder Gluten Free?
+Is Garden Of Life Raw Organic Protein Powder Gluten Free?

 Garden of Life Protein Powder is a gluten-free mixture.
 Gluten is a group of proteins that give some products an elastic texture.
 Most gluten comes from products containing wheat, barley, rye, or various flours like semolina.
 Other commercial products or processed dairy sources may also contain gluten.
 Garden of Life Protein Powder contains none of those ingredients or variations that contain gluten and can be considered suitable for those users who may experience celiac disease.